-"The purpose of the proposed actions is to provide access to additional areas that are currently closed to groundfish fishing inside the Non-Trawl Rockfish Conservation Area (RCA) and Cowcod Conservation Area (CCA).
-In addition, the proposed actions minimize adverse effects on designated Essential Fish Habitat (EFH) and sensitive benthic habitats exposed to fishing activity, mitigate bycatch of groundfish and protected and prohibited species, and continue to protect fishery resources and their habitats.
+"The purpose of the proposed actions are to provide additional access in some areas that are currently closed to groundfish fishing inside the Non-Trawl Rockfish Conservation Area (RCA) and Cowcod Conservation Area (CCA).
+In doing so, measures were developed to address adverse effects on designated Essential Fish Habitat (EFH) and sensitive benthic habitats exposed to fishing activity under the proposed actions and mitigate bycatch of groundfish and protected and prohibited species.

 The non-trawl sector is presently unable to access many target species where they are most abundant.
 The actions are needed to provide increased access to non-overfished shelf rockfish stocks and other important target stocks that can be found in the existing non-trawl groundfish conservation areas (GCAs), thereby increasing the overall potential economic value of the groundfish and non-tribal directed commercial Pacific halibut fishery.
 The actions are also needed to help diversify fishing strategies in light of restrictive opportunities in other groundfish and non-groundfish fisheries, and to provide more stable, year-round fishing opportunity, expand opportunities to supply seafood, and increase potential financial benefit to fishermen, communities, and the infrastructures they support.
-The proposed actions include moving or modifying the existing NT_RCA, allowing groundfish fishing inside the NT_RCA using only select gears that minimize bottom contact, removal of the CCAs, the development of new closed areas that may restrict some fishing activity, and the development of a block area closure tool for preseason or inseason bycatch management.
-The discretionary authorities under Section 303(b)(2)(A)&(B) of the Magnuson/Stevens Act may be used to protect species and habitats, including deep-sea corals and overfished species."
+The proposed actions include moving or modifying the existing NT_RCA, allowing groundfish fishing inside the NT_RCA using only select gears that minimize bottom contact, removal of the CCAs, the development of new closed areas that may restrict some fishing activity, and the development of a block area closure tool for preseason or inseason by catch management.
+The discretionary authorities under Section 303(b)(2)(A)&(B) of the Magnuson-Stevens Act may be used to protect species and habitats, including deep-sea corals and overfished species."